G

 • Comparison prompts: "[brand] vs [competitor]"

-In our experience running Geotoolbox audits, the wrong fact is usually one the brand never knew was live; teams tend to discover it only when a prospect repeats it back.
 Record where the answer is wrong, where you are absent, and which sources the engine cites.
 A single check is a snapshot; the value is tracking it over time so you catch a new hallucination before customers do.
-A monitoring view that tracks what AI says about your brand turns those manual checks into an ongoing baseline.
+A GEO scan logs the verbatim answer each engine gives for your prompts, and that history is what turns manual checks into an ongoing baseline.

-How to Reduce Hallucinations About Your Brand
+How to Reduce Hallucinations about Your Brand

 You cannot edit the model, but you can change what it reads.
 Hallucinations about your brand come from data gaps and weak signals, so the fix is to make the truth about your brand unmissable and consistent.
 This is the same work that earns AI citations in the first place.